thoughtspot/thoughtspot.github.io/_admin/worksheets/about-worksheets.md

 9. Optionally [create formulas](create-formula.html#).

 10. Optionally [create worksheet filters](create-ws-filter.html#).8.
-Click on the worksheet title to name it, and then **Save** it.
+Click the worksheet title to name it, and then **Save** it.

-11. Click on each column name to give it a more user-friendly name for searching.
+11. Click each column name to give it a more user-friendly name for searching.
 You can tab through the list of columns to rename them quickly.

 12. If you want to add a prefix to the name of several columns, select them, click the **Add Prefix** button, and type in the prefix.